vuhoanglinh1123/ds2018/Labwork 5/README.md

-#Instruction the same as Labwork 4
+#Instruction similar to Labwork 4

 ## IDE
 We use Netbeans IDE to build the project because Netbeans is a powerful java IDE developed by oracle